-Spokane City Council adopted a new crosswalk ordinance in the fall of 2014 that lays out criteria for placement and design.
-These changes, noted below, are intended to improve the connectivity and safety of Spokane's crossings:
+Spokane City Council adopted a new crosswalk ordinance in the fall of 2014 that lays out criteria for placement and design (see SMC 17H.010.210).
+These changes, summarized below, are intended to improve the connectivity and safety of Spokane's crossings:

-- Marked crosswalks to be installed at intersections in centers and corridors adjacent to schools, parks, hospitals, trail crossings, and other pedestrian-traffic-generating locations, at signalized intersections, and priority pedestrian areas - Midblock crossings are permitted on arterial streets at pedestrian generators or where pedestrian conditions warrant.
-Exceptions are allowed if engineering studies determine that the proposed crosswalk does not meet nationally-recognized safety standard - Advanced stop lines shall precede each crosswalk at arterial intersections and any mid-block crosswalks in pedestrian-generators in centers and corridors per direction from the Manual on Uniform Traffic Control Devices - On arterial streets with three or more lanes per direction in centers and corridors adjacent to schools, parks, hospitals, trail crossings, and other pedestrian-traffic generators, marked crossings with pedestrian refuge islands shall be constructed during the next street rehabilitation project such as resurfacing, unless the installation is in conflict with sub-area or neighborhood plans or contrary to engineering studies - Travel lanes may be narrowed, additional existing right-of-way may be utilized, and/or the number of travel lanes may be reduced to accommodate the pedestrian refuges - Elevated crosswalks may be installed in lieu of pedestrian refuges.
+- Marked crosswalks to be installed at intersections in centers and corridors adjacent to schools, parks, hospitals, trail crossings, and other pedestrian traffic-generating locations, at signalized intersections, and priority pedestrian areas. - Mid-block crossings are permitted on arterial streets at pedestrian generators or where pedestrian conditions warrant.
+Exceptions are allowed if engineering studies determine that the proposed crosswalk does not meet nationally-recognized safety standards. - Advanced stop-lines shall precede each crosswalk at arterial intersections and any mid-block crosswalks in pedestrian-generators in centers and corridors per direction from the Manual on Uniform Traffic Control Devices. - On arterial streets with three or more lanes per direction in centers and corridors adjacent to schools, parks, hospitals, trail crossings, and other pedestrian-traffic generators, marked crossings with pedestrian refuge islands shall be constructed during the next street rehabilitation project such as resurfacing, unless the installation is in conflict with sub-area or neighborhood plans or contrary to engineering studies. - Travel lanes may be narrowed, additional existing right-of-way may be utilized, and/or the number of travel lanes may be reduced to accommodate pedestrian refuges. - Elevated crosswalks may be installed in lieu of pedestrian refuges.